Boi (slang): In the LGBT community

 Boi may also refer to someone assigned female at birth, who generally does not identify as, or only partially identifies as feminine, female, a girl, or a woman.
 Some bois are trans or intersex people.

 They may be gay or queer.
 Many trans bois are also genderqueer/nonbinary (in itself a trans/transgender group), or might identify as cis persons or trans men, and yet practice genderfuck in which they do not fit in either masculine or feminine binary gender presentation.
 Bois may prefer a range of pronouns, including "he", "she", or nonbinary and gender-neutral pronouns such as "they".

-Usage in popular culture and meme culture
+In popular culture and meme culture

 One of the earliest usages of the term boi was with the rapper Big Boi.
 In the early 2000s the term came into usage within skateboarding culture.
 The term came into popular culture again with the song "Sk8er Boi" by Avril Lavigne.
 The term came into meme culture with the Dat Boi meme: an animation of a frog on a unicycle usually accompanied by the caption "Here come dat boi.
 (O shit waddup!)"

+As a Welsh colloquialism

+In Welsh, boi is a masculine pronoun used as an informal form of address, as in lawn, boi? ("All right, mate?")
+It is more common in North Wales: and can be anglicized as "boyo".